tcrundall/chronostar-tng/README.md

 pip install .       # this will put chronostar-trial in your site-packages
 ```

-You will now have three command-line tools at your disposal.
+You will now have multiple command-line tools at your disposal.
 Prepare your data into a numpy array of shape `(n_stars, n_features)`,
 where the features are in RHS cartesian coordinates centred on the local
 standard of rest (`XYZUVW`).